 A circular offshore reef located east of Marsa Alam with a great variety of corals, beautiful anemones and an abundance of sharks, hammerheads and grey reef sharks.

-Enjoy Dahab’s hippy-like rustic vibe and visit the infamous Blue Hole, the Canyon and many other great shore diving locations.
+Enjoy Dahab’s hippy-like rustic vibe while diving the world-famous Blue Hole, the Canyon and colorful reefs hugging the mountainous coastline.